WPLake > Learning Hub > ACF get_field() and the_field() Functions: Detailed Explanation

 For newly added fields, you might remember the setting of the specific field.
 But what if you took over a project from another developer, or returned to development after a long pause?
 Checking the return format of every field can be time-consuming.

 However, there's a not-obvious trick.
-It's used in the Advanced Views plugin integration with ACF, and we'll share it with you.
+It's used in the Advanced Views framework integration with ACF, and we'll share it with you.
 So the trick is to use the $format_value argument as false.
 This allows you to get the clear meta value regardless of the Return Format setting.

 So when requesting an image field without formatting, you can be sure that you'll get an image ID and nothing else.